 - Create an NFS Proxy resource inside the service group.
-This Proxy resource points to the actual NFS resource that is configured on the system. - 2 If you configure the backing store for the NFS exports with VxVM, create DiskGroup and Mount resources for the mount point that you want to export. - Refer to Storage agents chapter of the Symantec Cluster Server Bundled Agents Reference Guide for details. - Create a Share resource.
+This Proxy resource points to the actual NFS resource that is configured on the system. - 2 If you configure the backing store for the NFS exports with VxVM, create DiskGroup and Mount resources for the mount point that you want to export. - If the backing store for the NFS exports is configured using LVM, configure the LVMVolumeGroup plus the Mount resources for the mount point that you want to export. - Refer to Storage agents chapter of the Symantec Cluster Server Bundled Agents Reference Guide for details.

+- 3 Create a Share resource.
 Set the PathName to the mount point that you want to export.
-In case of multiple shares, create multiple Share resources with different values for their PathName attributes. - Create an IP resource.
+In case of multiple shares, create multiple Share resources with different values for their PathName attributes. - 4 Create an IP resource.
 The value of the Address attribute for this IP resource is used to mount the NFS exports on the client systems.
 Make the IP resource depend on the Share resources that are configured in the service group.